What are homologous chromosomes? | Channels for Pearson+

 1

-Recognize that homologous chromosomes are not identical copies but rather similar, as they contain the same types of genes in the same order, but may have different alleles.
+Differentiate homologous chromosomes from other types of chromosomes, such as sister chromatids, which are identical copies formed during DNA replication.

+Note that homologous chromosomes are not involved in transcription directly; transcription involves the process of copying a segment of DNA into RNA.

-Identify that homologous chromosomes are found in eukaryotic cells, not prokaryotic cells, which typically have a single circular chromosome.
+Remember that homologous chromosomes are found in eukaryotic cells, not prokaryotic cells, as prokaryotes typically have a single circular chromosome.

-Differentiate homologous chromosomes from sex chromosomes: While sex chromosomes determine the sex of an organism, homologous chromosomes include all chromosome pairs except the sex chromosomes.

-Remember that during meiosis, homologous chromosomes pair up and can exchange genetic material through a process called crossing over, contributing to genetic diversity.

 Watch next